0xevm1/chad-dao-solidity-bit-packing/README.md

 The Typescript example is in the `test` folder.

+remember to set the `.env` file, and populate it with appropriate values

 Includes hardhat-tracer to show the Ethereum Virtual Machine's `SLOAD` and `SSTORE` utilization.

 ![SSTORE and SLOAD tracer](https://github.com/0xevm1/0xEVM1/blob/main/evm-efficiency-tracer.gif)